In this graduate entry version of our law degree:

 To study this qualification, you need to have completed a bachelor degree (ordinary or honours), a masters degree, or a PhD, from a recognised UK or overseas university.
 If you meet this entry requirement, please complete the Bachelor of Laws (Honours) graduate entry application form.
 The next start date will be October 2020 and we will need your complete application by 13 August 2020.
 Applications received after this date are highly unlikely to be processed in time for an October 2020 start.

-If you are an Open University graduate, you do not need to complete an application form – please call the Partnerships Team on 0300 303 6333.
+If you are an Open University graduate, you do not need to complete an application form – please contact the Partnerships Team via email at firstname.lastname@example.org

 Please contact us if you wish to check the eligibility of your previous qualification for entry onto this degree before you submit an application.